 Things You Need To Know About Polynesian Languages

-The Polynesian languages, which are spoken by less than 1,000,000 people across a huge portion of the Pacific Ocean, are very much alike, showing that they have just scattered within the last 2,500 years out of an originating center in the Tonga-Samoa area.
+The Polynesian languages, spoken by less than 1,000,000 people across a huge portion of the Pacific Ocean, are very much alike, showing that they have just scattered within the last 2,500 years out of an originating center in the Tonga-Samoa area.

 Do You Know?